orrmb/Learn-Terraform/README.md

   profile = "default"
 }
 ```
-In this code we will import the provider and set some settings like version,region, profile and more...
+In this code we will import the provider and set some settings like version,region, profile etc...

-Now we need to inilize terraform.
+Now we need to initialize terraform.
 ````commandline
 terraform init
 ````
 The command `terraform init` create new file with name `.terraform.lock.hcl` that owns our version.

 Example to `.terraform.lock.hcl` file:
 ```terraform
 # This file is maintained automatically by "terraform init".